GapData/datacamp/README.md

    automatically if not already.
 Make sure that the dump name start with `datanest_$DB` as the name format is used to extract the database name.

+Thinking sphinx server is automatically started (and reindexed) on deploy *if it is not running already*.
+If you need to change configuration or restart the server, do so manually via the `thinking_sphinx` capistrano tasks.
+Run `cap -T thinking_sphinx` to see what is available.
+Note that sphinx will be automatically stoped and started again for things like reindexing or reconfiguration, causing a brief search downtime.

+Sphinx indices are rebuilt periodically in a cron job defined in `config/schedule.rb` (causing a search downtime).

 ## LICENSE
 (see COPYING file for full license text)